gambort/Broadway-EDFT/README.md

 Note, you need a working copy of [psi4](https://psicode.org/) or [pyscf](https://pyscf.org/) to use Broadway.
 The psi4 interface is recommended, more fully featured, and used for examples.

+## Installation

+Broadway has not been designed as a package or library, as it is intended to be used for both demonstration and development purposes.
+To install, simply download the code and sub-directories to the directory you intend to call it from.
+Alternatively, use links if you wish changes to be shared in multiple projects.

 ## Basic use

 The key steps for using Broadway are: